jmdyck/es-spec-emu/notes_on_conversion_to_ecmarkup.md

 ## Additional 'emu' elements I created:

-### `<emu-internal-ref>`

-The PDF usually makes explicit internal references by section number or table number, which the HTML version turns into links.
-Since, going forward, section numbers will change from draft to draft, I assumed that the emu doc should make internal cross-references via element-id, so I invented the `<emu-internal-ref>` element.
-It has one attribute, 'refid', the id of the thing being referenced.
-The element's content indicates what the text of the resulting link should be -- so far it's either "NUM" (for linktext that is just the clause/annex/table number) or "TYPE NUM" (for linktext such as "subclause 11.6.2.2" or "Annex B" or "Table 42").

 ### `<emu-see-also-para>`

 The content of all the "See also" paragraphs can be generated based on